jnkwrych/jnkwrych.github.io/_posts/2015-07-11-the-importance-of-micro-projects.md

 Getting stuff out there quickly also doesn't mean you shouldn't spent time on long term projects in general. **Micro projects** will have a positive impact on those projects as well.
 You will feel a huge boost in productivity, inspiration and motivation.

 What are your thoughts on this?
 What kind of micro projects did you do in the past?

+Discuss in the comments or on [Hacker News](https://news.ycombinator.com/item?id=9870082)